pierrediedhiou/cybersecurity-journey/glossary.md

 - **Backdoor** — A hidden method of bypassing normal authentication to maintain persistent access to a compromised system after exploitation
+- **BGP Hijacking** — A sophisticated attack where false BGP routes are announced to redirect internet traffic through an attacker's infrastructure, targeting specific organizations or regions
+- **Bettercap** — A modern actively maintained MITM attack tool that supports ARP spoofing, DNS spoofing, HTTP/HTTPS proxying and more.
+The preferred successor to Ettercap
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,